ymdatta/DollarBot/README.md

   Added bar graph in the /history command to see spending across different categories User can see the daily and monthly expenses for spending history

+## What's New?!
+- Delete particular expenses.
+- Set a daily reminder to track your expenses for either the current day or the current month.
+- Improve the UI by implementing a menu button.

 <hr>
 <p align="center">
 <a><img  height=360 width=550